the village of Jarek

 Backi Jarak in the year 2006

-From 1944 to 1946 there was a so-called detention camp at Jarek, which in reality was an extermination camp (Link to: Internment Camp Jarek”), where more than 17,000 Danube Swabians were interned and had to vegetate.
+From 1944 to 1946 there was a so-called detention camp at Jarek, which in reality was an extermination camp (“Link to: Internment Camp Jarek”), where more than 17,000 Danube Swabians were interned and had to vegetate.
 More than 6,400 of them died in a cruel and inhuman way and were buried in mass graves.
 After the camp had been closed down, 'meritorious partisans' were given the empty houses, part of whose descendants still live there.

 Many of the old houses have been pulled down, too, and been replaced by two new ones.

-In the three oldest lanes there are still some of the beautiful stuccoed farm houses, in the Rudolf- and the Elisabeth Lane there are only a few left.
+In the three oldest lanes there are still some of the beautiful stuccoed farm houses, in the Rudolf- and the Elisabeth Lane there are only a few left. ("Link to: Housing construction at Jarek") In the large gardens between the big lanes there are new streets with nice new houses.

 After the latest Balkans War a lot of Serbians from the war territories arrived and settled there.
 In the meantime the population has grown to over 8 000.
 Today Backi Jarak belongs to Temerin.
 A beautiful Orthodox church was built, a large new gymnasium and also a big school financed by the European Community.
 In the place where formerly the Lutheran church was situated, there is a supermarket today.
 The village has taken on a completely different look, and in a few years time nothing will remind visitors of the fact any more that Jarek once was one of the most beautiful villages in Batschka. ("Link to: Housing construction at Jarek")